 You are required to upload a copy of your most recent résumé or curriculum vitae as part of your application.

 Please include an autobiographical statement in lieu of a statement of purpose.
-This essay should be no longer than 5 pages and should address the following:
+This essay should be no longer than 5 pages, double-spaced, and should address the following:

 - A brief statement of purpose about what you intend to do with your degree in drama therapy.
 This should include areas of research interest.